Airline hub: Primary and secondary hubs

 A primary hub is the main hub for an airline.
 However, as an airline expands operations at its primary hub to the point that it experiences capacity limitations, it may elect to open secondary hubs.
-Examples of such hubs are British Airways' hub at London–Gatwick, Air India's hub at Mumbai and Lufthansa's hub at Munich.
+Examples of such hubs are Air Canada's hubs at Montréal–Trudeau and Vancouver, British Airways' hub at London–Gatwick, Air India's hub at Mumbai and Lufthansa's hub at Munich.
 By operating multiple hubs, airlines can expand their geographic reach.
 They can also better serve spoke–spoke markets, providing more itineraries with connections at different hubs.

 Cargo airlines like FedEx Express and UPS Airlines also operate secondary hubs to an extent, but these are primarily used to serve regional high-demand destinations because shipping packages through its main hub would waste fuel; an example of this would be FedEx transiting a package through Oakland International Airport when shipping packages between destinations near Seattle and Phoenix, Arizona instead of sending deliveries through the Memphis Superhub.

 Reliever hub

 A given hub's capacity may become exhausted or capacity shortages may occur during peak periods of the day, at which point airlines may be compelled to shift traffic to a reliever hub.
 A reliever hub has the potential to serve several functions for an airline: it can bypass the congested hub, it can absorb excess demand for flights that could otherwise not be scheduled at the congested hub, and it can schedule new O&D city pairs for connecting traffic.

 One of the most recognized examples of this model is Delta Air Lines' and American Airlines' uses of LaGuardia Airport as a domestic hub in New York City, due to capacity and slot restrictions at their hubs at John F. Kennedy International Airport.
 Many regional flights operate out of LaGuardia, while most international and long-haul domestic flights remain at JFK.

 Lufthansa operates a similar model of business with its hubs at Frankfurt Airport and Munich Airport.
-Generally speaking, a marginal majority of the airline's long-haul flights are based out of Frankfurt, while a similarly-sized but smaller minority are based out of Munich.
+Generally speaking, a marginal majority of the airline's long-haul flights are based out of Frankfurt, while a similarly sized but smaller minority are based out of Munich.